Markemp/Cryengine-Converter/README.md

 # Cryengine Converter

 [Cryengine Converter](https://www.heffaypresents.com/GitHub) is a C# program to help convert Cryengine assets into a more portable format.
-Currently it supports `.obj` and `.dae` (Collada) to some extent, although work is in progress to allow exporting Cryengine assets into FBX format.
+Currently it supports `.obj` (No longer supported) and `.dae` (Collada) to some extent, although work is in progress to allow exporting Cryengine assets into FBX format.
 The default output is Collada, as this supports the most features, including Armature/rigs with vertex weights and better material handling.

 How do you use it?
 Well, here is the output from the current Usage: